K-P-creator/RealtimeAudioVis/readme.md

 substituting your local vcpks path and possibly your target triplet.

+Set the startup project to be AudioVis

-Then open the .sln in build and f5.
+Then open the .sln and build/run with f5 (or the green arrow).

 ### Demo